duruoli/2021-ML-tutorial-code-practice/README.md

    - Classification: decision tree, random forest, GBDT
    - Clustering: k-means, t-SNE (T-distributed stochastic neighbour embedding)

-p.s. only include my part
+p.s. only include my part, and not the final version

 ## Practice
 From kaggle, but adjust to be easier